herrfennessey/carmen-and-dave/carmenAndDave/content/english/travel_tips.md

 Romania is in the EU, so all EU based phone plans will have full service and data upon landing.
-If your phone plan doesn't allow international travel, or it's prohibitively expensive, you can buy a prepaid SIM card at the Cluj Napoca Airport at the Relay store for about 6-10 euros.
+If your phone plan doesn't allow international travel, or it's prohibitively expensive, you can buy a prepaid SIM card at the Cluj Napoca Airport at the Relay store for about 6-10 euros if your phone is unlocked.
 The Orange and Vodafone network hae the strongest coverage around Romania.
 <br><br>
 All around Cluj, you should have full LTE, however the coverage is a little spotty at the venue (EDGE/3G), so if you're using your phone for google maps, we would recommend downloading the maps offline.